bl2longer/ArbitrationProtocol/subgraph/README.md

-# Subgraph for the arbitrators contract
+# Subgraph for arbiters contracts

 ## Setup a local graph node